-MASTERS OF PUBLIC ADMINISTRATION DEGREE OPTION
+MASTER OF PUBLIC ADMINISTRATION DEGREE OPTION

-- 1. Students taking the NSP have an opportunity to pursue their studies at a deeper level and earn a Royal Military College Masters of Public Administration (MPA) interdisciplinary degree. - 2.
-Candidates for the MPA will be admitted under the general regulations of RMCC.
-In general, candidates to the MPA programme must have completed an Honours (four-year) Baccalaureate degree with a minimum 70% (B-) average in their graduating year.
-Candidates with lesser qualifications may be considered for acceptance with provisional or probationary status.
-MPA students are required to complete the RMCC equivalent of the eight NSP core courses, exercises, and the following two components. - a.
-MPA 531 Economics.
+- 1. Students taking the NSP have an opportunity to pursue their studies at a deeper level and earn a Royal Military College Master of Public Administration (MPA) interdisciplinary degree. - 2.
+Candidates for the MPA will be admitted under the general regulations of RMC.
+In general, candidates to the MPA programme must normally have completed an Honours (four-year) Baccalaureate degree with a minimum 70% (B-) average.
+MPA students are required to complete the RMC equivalent of the eight NSP core courses, exercises, and the following two components. - a.
+MPA531 Economics.
 This course is divided into two distinct parts microeconomics and macroeconomics.
 The portion of the course on microeconomics is intended to provide theoretical and practical knowledge of individual economic agents, including consumers, business firms, public sector agencies, workers, and investors.
 The general approach is to examine the formulation of economic models of consumer behaviour and production.
 The macroeconomic portion of the course will examine national issues and interrelationships in the economy.
-The debates concerning fiscal, monetary and exchange rate policies will also be examined, and foreign economies will be investigated. - b.
-PR 500 Directed Research Project.
+The debates concerning fiscal, monetary, and exchange rate policies will also be examined, and foreign economies will be investigated. - b.
+PR500 Directed Research Project.
 The aim of the Individual Research Project is to develop the participants' ability to think critically and communicate effectively in writing.
 Individuals accomplish this by preparing a properly documented, persuasive essay on a strategic-level security or defence-related topic over the course of their year at the College.
 Students pursuing the MPA will be required to produce a paper of 50 to 100 pages in length.
 The Research Project is worth two graduate credits.
 Individuals who complete the research project successfully may apply to have their academic credits recognized as PME credits. - 3.
 The difference between the MPA coursework and non-MPA coursework is in the quantitative intensity of the course instructor's expectations.
-RMCC courses generally ask for lengthier or additional writing assignments as well as additional background reading.
-An RMCC course may require students to facilitate discussions while a CFC course may obligate engaged participation.
-In both cases, the courses are offered at the graduate level, but only the RMCC courses require the quantity of work necessary to merit an academic graduate-level credit. - 4.
-MPA students will receive letter/numerical grades in accordance with the table below, taken from the RMCC Graduate Studies Calendar.
+RMC courses generally ask for lengthier or additional writing assignments as well as additional background reading.
+An RMC course may require students to facilitate discussions while a CFC course may obligate engaged participation.
+In both cases, the courses are offered at the graduate level, but only the RMC courses require the quantity of work necessary to merit an academic graduate-level credit. - 4.
+MPA students will receive letter/numerical grades in accordance with the table below, taken from the RMC Graduate Studies Calendar.